ucsbieee/Tesla-Coil-MIDI-Synth/README.md

  3. Arpeggio and effects
  4. Drums

-Standard MIDI pitch bend and aftertouch messages apply to the first three channels.
+Standard MIDI pitch bend and aftertouch messages apply to all channels.

 ### Effects (CC number in parentheses)
  * Tremolo (rate = 102, depth = 92, delay = 103)